Cathaysia

 Cathaysia was a microcontinent or a group of terranes that rifted off Gondwana during the Late Paleozoic.
-They mostly correspond to modern territory of China, which were split into the North China and South China blocks.
+They mostly correspond to the modern territory of China, historically referred to in Europe as Cathay, which was split into the North China and South China blocks.

 Terminology

 The terms "Cathaysia", "Cathaysialand" and "Cathaysia Terrane" have been used by various authors for different continental blocks or terranes and assemblages thereof.
 During the Devonian, the South China and Indochina continents had separated from Gondwana and they collided during the Carboniferous to finally form a superterrane in the Permian.
 "Cathaysia" has been used for some or all of the constellations involved in this tectonic journey.
 For example, in Li, Li, Li & Liu 2010 South China formed from the amalgamation of the "Yangtse and Cathaysia Blocks", whilst Scotese & McKerrow 1990 groups North China, South China, and Indochina into the "Cathaysian terranes".

 Cathaysia, sensu Scotese, are a few of the almost 70 microcontinents that are involved in the formation of Asia.
 Furthermore, Cathaysia, both sensu Scotese and Li et al., is grouped among the "lonely wanderers" of Meert 2014 — smaller continents whose position varies dramatically between plate reconstructions.